S2AUlendo/UlendoCaaS-Docs/CaaSOP/CaaSOP.md

 ## How it works
 The  Calibration as a Service plugin generates a frequency sweep for on the printer, and collects the data using an attached accelerometer.
 The data is then sent via internet to a centralized cloud service which analyzes the data and generates the optimal parameters when is then returned the printer.

-## Installation
-[Ulendo-CaaS] plugin can be installed directly from the OctoPrint  repository from this link.

-Alternatively, the plugin can be cloned directly from [Ulendo-CaaS Github] page, and installed by running the following script.

 ## Supported Platforms